 \section{Multi-Class Classification Results}

 In this section, we present the results of Experiment 5, where we evaluate our model on a multi-class classification problem.
-Unlike the binary classification experiments we conducted in Section \ref{binary_results}, in this section, we focused on the fully quantum variant of our model as it was the one that outperformed all other variants in the binary classification problem.
+Unlike the binary classification experiments we conducted in Section \ref{binary_results}, in this section, we focus on the fully hybrid variant of our model as it is the one that outperformed all other variants in the binary classification problem.